luigi0229/cdk1/README.md

-# Serverless REST API Application using AWS CDK, API Gateway, Lambda and DynamoDB
+# Serverless REST API Application

 This is a simple REST API application that handles GET and POST requests to insert and query a DynamoDB table.
 It uses a CDK Stack to deploy the